-When working with broken catalogs, you might come across an issue where you are unable to remove/manage machine accounts even though you are a Domain Admin.
-I first encountered the issue when i tried adding a new VM to an existing catalog which eventually failed.
-However, the machine account were created in Active Directory.
-When you use Citrix Studio to remove the Machine Accounts from the failed catalog, it errors saying the below
+When working with broken Citrix catalogs, you might have come across an issue where you are unable to remove/manage machine accounts even though you are a Domain Admin.
+I first encountered the problem when I tried adding a new VM to an existing catalog which eventually failed.
+However, the machine accounts were created in Active Directory.
+And when you use Citrix Studio to remove the Machine Accounts from the failed catalog, it errors saying the below

 1 of 1 accounts could not be deleted from the identity Pool.
 Note that this result can occur if you do not have the required Active Directory permissions

-I thought someone has altered the permissions of the Citrix service account that is used for MCS configuration under Hosting node in Studio.
+I thought someone had altered the permissions of the Citrix service account that is used for MCS configuration under Hosting node in Studio.
 Checked the permissions and all looked good.

 Type the below to load all the XenDesktop Cmdlets